Executive Director, Alaska Association of Elementary School Principals

 Ken Bernacki has spent the past 31 years in the field of education.
 He has been a teacher, assistant principal, principal, and director of pupil personnel during those years.
 He has served as President for the Ohio Association of Elementary School Administrators and as a State Representative to the National Association of Elementary School Principals.
 Since retirement, Ken is the special education professional development coordinator for the ESC Learning Alliance.
 He is also a part-time instructor at Cleveland State University.

-Principal at Upper Providence Elementary and Spring City Elementary, located in the Spring-Ford Area School District
+Principal, Upper Providence Elementary and Spring City Elementary, Spring-Ford Area School District

 Melissa (Missie) Patschke has served public education for the past 32 years.
 She believes strongly in the power of positive relationships, the need for whole child education, and in the lasting impact of using social/emotional tools in schools.
 Missie supports research-based best practices and the belief that “ALL” children can learn.
 Missie is currently a principal for two sister schools, Upper Providence Elementary and Spring City Elementary, located in the Spring-Ford Area School District.

 Missie has taken her talents into adult learning forums, public speaking venues, coaching and mentoring programs, as well as consultation services.
 Missie prioritizes federal and state congressional visits to advocate on behalf of ‘what’s right for children and schools.’
 She has a strong interest in providing children diverse cultural experiences, global civic awareness as well as encouraging service learning opportunities in communities.